-Client service receivables - At June 30, 2021, the Organization had amounts outstanding primarily from the Arizona Department of Economic Security - Division of Developmentally Disabled ("DES-DDD") and various other third-party payors for the provision of therapy, attendant care, habilitation and respite care services.
+Client service receivables - At June 30, 2022, the Organization had amounts outstanding primarily from the Arizona Department of Economic Security - Division of Developmentally Disabled ("DES-DDD") and various other third-party payors for the provision of therapy, attendant care, habilitation and respite care services.
 Client service receivables, where a third-party payor is responsible for paying the amount under fee-for-service contracts, are carried at an amount determined by the original charge for the services provided, less explicit price concessions representing an estimate made for contractual adjustments or discounts provided to third-party payers.
 Client service receivables for all payers are also carried at an amount less an estimate for implicit price concessions.
 The Organization continuously monitors collections from payers, including clients, and records an estimated price concession based upon specific payer collection issues that the Organization has identified and based on historical collection experience.
 Collections are impacted by the economic ability of clients to pay and the effectiveness of the Organization's collection efforts.
-Significant changes in payor mix, business office operations, economic conditions or trends in federal and state governmental healthcare coverage could affect the Organization's collection of client service receivables are written off when deemed uncollectible.
+Significant changes in payor mix, business office operations, economic conditions or trends in federal and state governmental healthcare coverage could affect the Organization's collection of client service receivables and the estimates of the collectability of future client service receivables.
+Client service receivables are written off when deemed uncollectible.

 Contributions receivable - Contributions receivable that are to be collected within one year are recorded at net realizable value.
 Contributions receivable that are expected to be collected in future years are initially recorded at the fair value of their estimated future cash flows as of the date of the promise to give through the use of a present value discount technique.
 In periods subsequent to initial recognition, unconditional contributions receivable are reported at the amount management expects to collect and are discounted over the collection period using the same discount rate as determined at the time of initial recognition.
 The discount rate determined at the initial recognition of the unconditional promise to give is based upon management's assessment of many factors, including when the receivable is expected to be collected, the creditworthiness of the donors, the Organization's past collection experience and its policies concerning the enforcement of promises to give, expectations about possible variations in the amount or timing, or both, of the cash flows, and other factors concerning the receivable's collectability.
 Amortization of the discounts is included in contribution revenue.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
-At June 30, 2021, there were no outstanding contributions receivable.
+At June 30, 2022, all contributions receivable are due within one year.
+At June 30, 2022, management considers contributions receivable to be fully collectible and accordingly, an allowance is not considered necessary.